-Another, less well-known, attack took systems down for four weeks.
+Another, less well-known attack took systems down for four weeks.
 This was another ransomware attack, this time on the Scripps Institute, a healthcare provider in the San Diego, California area.
 Patient records, including sensitive health information, were compromised.
 Appointments for surgery and tests had to be made "by hand", relying on paper records.

 Trustworthiness is key.
-The upcoming Trustworthiness Foundation document outlines several principles, as follows:
+The Trustworthiness Foundation outlines several principles, as follows: